Frimkron/PHPCalFeed/README.md

 ### 3.2 Provide Event Info

-The script can read event info from a __CSV__ or __JSON__ file, the former being the simpler option.
+The script can read event info from a __CSV__, __JSON__ or __ICalendar__ file.
+CSV is the simplest of these options.
 Events can be one-off occurrences or recurring events which repeat on a schedule.
 See the following sections for how to prepare the data file in your chosen format.

+#### 3.2.1 Local File

-Once prepared, copy the file to your webserver into the same directory as the `calendar.php` script.
+To have PHPCalFeed read from a file on your own server, copy the file to your webserver into the same directory as the `calendar.php` script.
 Delete the `calendar-config.php` file if it is present.

+#### 3.2.2 Remote File

+As an alternative to a file on your own server, PHPCalFeed can read from a file on a different server.
+This is useful if you wish to use another calendar feed as the input, such as a public Google calendar.
+To use a remote file, create the file `calendar-config.php` in the script directory, if it doesn't already exist, and set define the `format` and `url` properties. `format` should be one
+of:
+* `csv-remote` - to use a CSV file
+* `json-remote` - to use a JSON file
+* `icalendar-remote` - to use an ICalendar file

 #### 3.2.1 CSV Input